Fair Value Measurements

 The highest and best use of a nonfinancial asset might provide maximum value to market participants through its use in combination with other assets as a group (as installed or otherwise configured for use) or in combination with other assets and liabilities (for example, as a business).

-The highest and best use is determined from the perspective of market participants.
+Entities determine the highest and best use from the perspective of market participants.

-Net Asset Value as a Practical Expedient for Fair Value
+Net Asset Value (NAV) as a practical expedient for fair value

 Some reporting entities, such as investment companies, frequently invest in funds and other alternative investments.
 It is not easy to value alternative investments because sales are typically private and not available to the public.